Pierre Laporte: Life and career

-Laporte was a frequent customer at the Victoria Club (which served as an illegal gambling house) owned by the gangster Frank D'Asti, a capo of the Cotroni family, and he was known as a good friend of D'Asti.
-Starting in the autumn of 1969, D'Asti was Laporte's principal campaign contributor in his leadership bid.
-Likewise, D'Asti contributed heavily to Laporte's campaign in the 1970 election.
-Laporte's two principal aides, René Gagnon and Jacques Côté, met with D'Asti and another Cotroni family capo, Nicolo DiIorio, to pick up briefcases full of cash during both Laporte's 1969 leadership bid and again in the 1970 provincial election, which was won by the Liberals.
-On 16 April 1970, a Royal Canadian Mounted Police (RCMP) surveillance team observed Laporte, Gagnon, and Côté meeting with D'Asti and DiIorio in an apartment in Montreal.
-The RCMP surveillance team's report stated that DiIorio, D'Asti, and Côté together entered Gagnon's apartment and were subsequently joined by Laporte at about "1740 hours"; Laporte later left at about "1850 hours".
-Gagnon and Côté later stated the meeting was called by D'Asti and DiIorio who wanted to warn Laporte about allegations of electoral fraud in the Montreal area.
+Laporte, and several other provincial politicians, received campaign contributions from gangster Frank D'Asti, a capo of the Cotroni family, though there evidence that Laporte had any involvement in crimial activities.
+Laporte's two principal aides, René Gagnon and Jacques Côté, met with D'Asti and another Cotroni family capo, Nicolo Di Iorio, to pick up briefcases full of cash during both Laporte's 1969 leadership bid and again in the 1970 provincial election, which was won by the Liberals.
+On 16 April 1970, a Royal Canadian Mounted Police (RCMP) surveillance team observed Laporte, Gagnon, and Côté meeting with D'Asti and Di Iorio in an apartment in Montreal.
+The RCMP surveillance team's report stated that Di Iorio, D'Asti, and Côté together entered Gagnon's apartment and were subsequently joined by Laporte at about "1740 hours"; Laporte later left at about "1850 hours".
+Gagnon and Côté later stated the meeting was called by D'Asti and Di Iorio who wanted to warn Laporte about allegations of electoral fraud in the Montreal area.
 According to Gagnon, the meeting ended with Laporte asking the two Mafiosi to "please keep Monsieur Côté informed of the developments in this affair".

-On 3 May 1970, in a room that was wiretapped by the police, D'Asti talked with DiIorio, Angelo Lanzo and Romeo Bucci about their hopes that Laporte would be appointed Attorney-General of Quebec.
-A Royal Canadian Mounted Police summary dated 17 September 1970 stated:They [D'Asti and DiIorio] foresaw that they would be able to get favors from Laporte[...]
+On 3 May 1970, in a room that was wiretapped by the police, D'Asti talked with Di Iorio, Angelo Lanzo and Romeo Bucci about their hopes that Laporte would be appointed Attorney-General of Quebec.
+A Royal Canadian Mounted Police summary dated 17 September 1970 stated:They [D'Asti and Di Iorio] foresaw that they would be able to get favors from Laporte [...]
 They were very hopeful that Laporte would be appointed justice minister.
 At that time, René Gagnon and Jacques Côté were working hard to assure them that prospects were good and this would come about.
-Their aim was to obtain financial contributions for the campaign[...]
+Their aim was to obtain financial contributions for the campaign [...]
 They were very disappointed when Laporte was named minister of labour and immigration instead of minister of justice.
 However, they have been assured since then, mainly by Côté, that they would have no problems with Justice Minister Jerôme Choquette.The situation with Laporte was considered highly sensitive by the authorities in Ottawa who made it clear that they did not want the Mounties investigating Laporte.